Dream-Bean/FinalGame/README.md

-Game Name: Puffed Up
+## Puffed Up
-Date Completed: 6/11/2020
+### A pufferfish navigates through a dangerous environment in search of treasure.

 Programmer & Project Manager: Alexander Shaham
 Artists: Brandon Leoung and Terence So

+Coded in JavaScript, using Phaser3 framework.
+Used Tile for map making.